Who is ASML?

 - A public company traded on both Euronext Amsterdam and NASDAQ stock exchanges under the symbol ASML.

-- Employer of about 13,600 people on payroll and flexible contracts (expressed in full time equivalents), as of June 29, 2014.
+- Employer of about 13,800 people on payroll and flexible contracts (expressed in full time equivalents), as of the end of September, 2014.

 Where is ASML located?